nexDigitalDev/confluent-kafka-demo/README.md

-Demonstration of the confluent kafka distribution with file connector (spooldir), ksql, muleSoft kafka connector.
-Possibility to activate the security or to deploy on a k8s cluster.
+Demonstration of the Confluent/Kafka distribution with a file connector (Spooldir), KSQL, MuleSoft Kafka connector.
+You can activate the security or deploy it on a K8s cluster.

-This demo will contain several parts: Confluent Installation and Configuration, Connectors Installation and Configuration, KSQL, MuleSoft Configuration and Security Configuration.
+This demo contains several parts:

+    - Confluent installation and configuration
+    - Connectors installation and configuration
+    - KSQL configuration
+    - MuleSoft configuration
+    - Security configuration.

-The use case of this demo is quite simple.
-It consists in activating 2 SpoolDir cnnectors which will transform the file in the defined source directory into Kafka messages.
+The example this demo gives consists in activating 2 SpoolDir connectors which will transform a file located in a defined source directory into Kafka messages.

 ## Confluent Installation

-#### 		Local Installation For Ubuntu and Debian System
+#### 		Local Installation for Ubuntu and Debian systems

-Install the Confluent public key.
+Get the Confluent public key and add it to APT Key management utility.
 This key is used to sign the packages in the APT repository.

 ```bash
 $ wget -qO - https://packages.confluent.io/deb/5.1/archive.key | sudo apt-key add -